axiezai/wcm_datasci_basics_04python/README.md

 >Conda as a package manager helps you find and install packages.
 If you need a package that requires a different version of Python, you do not need to switch to a different environment manager because conda is also an environment manager.
 With just a few commands, you can set up a totally separate environment to run that different version of Python, while continuing to run your usual version of Python in your normal environment.

 `miniconda` is simply a minimalistic version of the much "heavier" `anaconda` package manager.
 We are using its commandline program named `conda` to manage our Python computing environment.
 If you've never used Conda before and simply followed our set-up instructions, you should only have the default `base` environment available, which contains files, packages, and their dependencies in an isolated environment that does not interact with your computer's native environment.

+### Pathing Review:
+Our "computing environment" is managed by a set to paths.
+We already use `pwd` frequently to check where we are working at in our terminal.
+When we use a program like `ls` or `cd`, the shell searches in a set of pre-determined paths for the programs we called.
+We can check what these paths are with `which`. `Conda` is an environment manager that helps us manage these paths, the most important one being `$PYTHONPATH`.

 ### From our set-up instructions:
 ```